gjrichter/data.js/README.md

 ## data.js

-a little javascript lib to load and handle data tables
+a little javascript lib to load and handle data tables This library provides methods for operating on columnar data

 Reads open formats like csv and json from an URL and calls a user defined function on success with a table object.
-This table object provides several methods to explore and manipulate the data.
+This table object provides several methods to explore and handle the data.

 To see a **demo** click [here](https://gjrichter.github.io/data.js/demo/html/) .